ianyehwork/CSC510_HW3/RESULTS.md

 <img src="/image/Likely_Proc.png">

 ## Conclusion
+1. Clearly, participants found Ruby the easiest to debug while Processing to be the hardest one.
+2. Participants were unanimous that Ruby and Kotlin have different syntax types which confused them.
+Processing was difficult in syntax type as well as the flow and readability.
+3. Participants were more likely to learn Ruby after the experiment and least interested in Processing.

 ## Threat to validity
 There are a few things in our experiment that could pose a threat to validity and accuracy of the test.
 Following are some highlights -